Maine mass shooting: What we know after 18 killed in Lewiston

 The victims

-To date, 15 of the 18 victims killed in the shootings have been identified – including a 14-year-old boy who had gone to the bowling alley with his father.
+All 18 victims killed in the shootings have now been identified and named publicly by police with the consent of their families.
+They include a 14-year-old boy who had gone to the bowling alley with his father.

 Aaron Young, 14, was with his father Bill Young at the Just-In-Time Recreation bowling alley for an evening with their bowling league on Wednesday night, Bill’s brother Rob Young told Reuters.